pensjonatus/flash-fiction/blog/disappointing-afterlife.md

 ---
-title: 'Disappointing afterlife'
+title: Disappointing afterlife
 date: '2023-07-09'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The life after life is a big apartment building which I think you might have